A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Introduction

-A control function approach for addressing position bias in LTR systems offers a number of advantages over existing approaches.
-Unlike Heckman-based methods~\cite{ovaisi-www20, ovaisi-sigir21}, which require linear models in both stages, our control function method allows for any linear or non-linear models in both stages.
-Additionally, by regularizing the feature space during the modeling of the document ranking process, our method addresses multicollinearity issues with high-dimensional feature spaces that Heckman-based methods do not.
-While propensity-based methods~\cite{ai-sigir18, hu-www19, joachims-wsdm17, luo-sigir24, luo-wsdm23, oosterhuis-sigir20, vardasbi-cikm20, wang-sigir16, wang-wsdm18} reweight click data using IPW to account for bias, our method circumvents the need for propensity estimation.
-We estimate query-document-specific residuals by modeling the system's previous document ranking process to account for position bias.
-Our method also does not require result randomization~\cite{joachims-wsdm17, oosterhuis-sigir20, wang-sigir16}.
-Unlike click modeling methods~\cite{chapelle-www09, craswell-wsdm08, dupret-sigir08, wang-www13}, our method makes no assumptions about user browsing behavior in either of its stages.
-Moreover, our method addresses position bias without any modification to the ranker's loss function, which generalizes its application to any pointwise, pairwise, or listwise LTR algorithm.
+A control function approach for addressing position bias in LTR systems offers several advantages over classical Heckman-based selection models~\cite{ovaisi-www20, ovaisi-sigir21}.
+While Heckman-style methods typically rely on linear outcome equations and strong parametric assumptions, more general control function formulations allow for flexible, potentially nonlinear models in both the selection and outcome stages.
+Incorporating regularization into the ranking model further mitigates multicollinearity in high-dimensional feature spaces, a challenge that classical Heckman-based implementations are not designed to handle.
+Unlike propensity-based methods~\cite{ai-sigir18, hu-www19, joachims-wsdm17, luo-sigir24, luo-wsdm23, oosterhuis-sigir20, vardasbi-cikm20, wang-sigir16, wang-wsdm18}, which rely on IPW, our method avoids explicit propensity estimation.
+Position bias is instead addressed by estimating query-item–specific ranking residuals, without requiring result randomization~\cite{joachims-wsdm17, oosterhuis-sigir20, wang-sigir16}.
+Moreover, in contrast to click modeling approaches~\cite{chapelle-www09, craswell-wsdm08, dupret-sigir08, wang-www13}, our method makes no assumptions about user browsing behavior and corrects for position bias without modifying the ranker’s loss function, enabling application to pointwise, pairwise, and listwise LTR algorithms.

-In addition, our work addresses a gap in the literature: the challenge of hyperparameter tuning for unbiased ranking models in the absence of unbiased ground truth or true relevance of documents.
-Most existing bias correction methods~\cite{ai-sigir18, joachims-wsdm17, luo-sigir24, luo-wsdm23, oosterhuis-sigir20, wang-wsdm18} either assume the availability of unbiased ground truth data~\cite{ai-sigir18, luo-sigir24, luo-wsdm23}, which is sometimes unrealistic, or rely on biased click data for hyperparameter tuning~\cite{joachims-wsdm17, oosterhuis-sigir20, wang-wsdm18}.
-However, learning to rank with biased validation data can exhibit significant declines in performance due to the distribution shift of unbiased test data~\cite{wang-www24, zhao-www25}.
-Here, we introduce a technique to debias validation clicks for hyperparameter tuning, ensuring that our method maintains robust performance when true relevance is unavailable.
+We also address a practical gap in the literature: hyperparameter tuning for unbiased ranking models when true relevance labels are unavailable.
+Existing bias-correction methods~\cite{ai-sigir18, joachims-wsdm17, luo-sigir24, luo-wsdm23, oosterhuis-sigir20, wang-wsdm18} either assume access to unbiased relevance data or rely on biased clicks for validation, which can lead to suboptimal ranking performance under distribution shift~\cite{wang-www24, zhao-www25}.
+We introduce a procedure to debias validation clicks for hyperparameter tuning, ensuring robust performance in the absence of ground-truth relevance. -5pt